-(116) Baltic green infrastructure network for the green patches
+(116) Baltic green infrastructure network for the green Patches

 Development of a Baltic Sea Region green concept and a green infrastructure network, i.e. a network of green places.
-This network will be represented also by the patches, strings and pearls that all together will coordinate on spatial exchange of possible gaps or needs in the network.
-With the support of the system, planning and actions for closing these gaps could take place.
-Further examples are the monitoring and mapping the development of green corridors and networks in the region, supporting sustainable and climate resilient management of natural areas and forests and implementing objectives for biodiversity protection.
+This network will be represented also by the Patches, Strings and Pearls that all together will coordinate on spatial exchange of possible gaps or needs in the network.
+With the support of the Systems, planning and actions for closing these gaps could take place.
+Further examples are the monitoring and mapping the development of green corridors and networks in the Region, supporting sustainable and climate resilient management of natural areas and forests and implementing objectives for biodiversity protection.